climberger/playground-scrapy/readme.md

 Following this tutorial:
 https://www.youtube.com/playlist?list=PLhTjy8cBISEqkN-5Ku_kXG4QW33sxQo0t

-The crawler has three pipelines:
-* Print items to console
-* Save items to SQLite database
-* Save items to MySQL database

 Create Anaconda environment with the environment.yml: **conda env create -f environment.yml**

 Currently, a docker compose is used to deploy a MySQL instance.
 The mapped port used in the code is not the default MySQL port.